-- filename (str) path to the output file. - data (dict) dictionary of AIRR Data Model objects. - format (str) output file format valid strings are "yaml" or "json".
+• filename (str) - path to the output file.

+- data (dict) dictionary of AIRR Data Model objects. - format (str) output file format valid strings are "yaml" or "json".
 If set to None, the file format will be automatically detected from the file extension. - info (object) info object to write.
-Will write current AIRR Schema info if not specified. - validate (bool) whether to validate data before it is written, raising a ValidationError exception in the event of a validation failure. - model (boo1) If True only validate and write objects defined in the AIRR DataFile schema.
+Will write current AIRR Schema info if not specified. - validate (bool) whether to validate data before it is written, raising a ValidationError exception in the event of a validation failure. - model (bool) If True only validate and write objects defined in the AIRR DataFile schema.
 If False, attempt validation and write of all top-level objects - debug (bool) debug flag.
-If True print debugging information to standard error.
+If True print debugging information to standard error. - check\nullable (bool) whether to check for nullable fields if validating the data.